stephenmcd/gnotty/README.rst

 the IRC channel is provided, and no message logging and search is available.

-Once installed, the command Gnotty should be available on your system, and all of the options described earlier can be provided as arguments to it::
+Once installed, the command ``gnottify`` should be available on your system, and all of the options described earlier can be provided as arguments to it::

-    $ gnotty --help
+    $ gnottify --help
     Usage: server.py [options]

     Options: